In this article, we will discuss the implementation of JSON Web Token Authentication in Angular 8 application by using angular2-jwt

 ?
 Which stylesheet format would you like to use?
 CSS

-For making HTTP calls to the server for consuming RESTfull APIs we need to import HttpClientModule in our application.
+To make HTTP calls to the server for consuming RESTfull APIs we need to import HttpClientModule

 Navigate to app.module.ts file then import HttpClientModule